Best heart rate monitors of 2025: Never miss a beat, on and off the bike

 If you’re still in two minds we have a dedicated guide to wrist vs chest straps, as well as a separate guide to the best smartwatches if those are what you want.

-Is an ANT+ or Bluetooth heart rate monitor better?
+Is a Bluetooth heart rate monitor better than ANT+?

-We've got a full explainer of what ANT+ is but we'd suggest you use a Bluetooth device since this will prevent you from needing to buy an ANT+ adaptor for your smartphone.
+We've got a full explainer of what ANT+ is but to put it simply, we'd suggest you use a Bluetooth heart rate monitor, because only certain fitness equipment uses ANT+, whereas pretty much every device can connect to Bluetooth.

-Beware, some of Garmin's devices (the HRM-Run & HRM-Swim) are still ANT+ only.
+All of the devices featured in this guide are Bluetooth capable, but beware some of Garmin's other devices (namely the HRM-Run & HRM-Swim) are still ANT+ only.

 What added features should I look for in a heart rate monitor?